bikeshaving/crank/website/guides/02-elements.md

 const el1 = createElement("div", {id: "element"}, "An element");
 ```

 The `createElement` function returns an *element*, a plain old JavaScript object.
-Elements on their own don’t do anything special; instead, Crank provides special classes called *renderers* which interpret elements to produce DOM nodes, HTML strings, scene graphs, or whatever else a developer can think of.
-Crank ships with two renderers for web development, one for creating and updating DOM nodes, available through the module `@bikeshaving/crank/dom`, and one which creating HTML strings, available through the module `@bikeshaving/crank/html`.
+Elements on their own don’t do anything special; rather, Crank provides special classes called *renderers* which interpret elements to produce and manage DOM nodes, HTML strings, canvas scene graphs, or whatever else you can think of.
+Crank ships with two renderers for web development, one for managing DOM nodes, available through the module `@bikeshaving/crank/dom`, and one which creating HTML strings, available through the module `@bikeshaving/crank/html`.
 You can use these modules to render interactive user interfaces on the client and HTML responses on the server.

 ```jsx
 /* @jsx createElement */